kubernetes/dashboard/docs/design/troubleshooting.md

-# Application Debugging
+# Application Troubleshooting

-This design document is a proposal to consolidate add simple application debugging features in Dashboard UI.
+This design document is a proposal to consolidate add simple application troubleshooting features in Dashboard UI.

 ## Background